 A tyre's life cycle and recycling

-Life cycle refers to the different stages a product undergoes from manufacture to use and, ultimately, recycling.
-The life cycle of a tyre begins from a rubber tree in the southern hemisphere, for example in Indonesia or Thailand.
-It spans the manufacture of raw materials and products, storage and several rounds of transportation.
+We use “life cycle” to refer to the different stages that a product undergoes from manufacture to use and, ultimately, recycling.
+The life cycle of a tyre begins with a rubber tree in the southern hemisphere, for example in Indonesia or Thailand.
+Then, the following stages of life cycle includ the manufacture of raw materials and products, storage and several rounds of transportation.
 The tyre’s actual life cycle ends, for instance, when the tyre is crushed and used as a construction material.

 The life cycle can be roughly divided into four parts: